janhavi09/janhavi09/README.md

 - 🔭 I’m currently working on - LGM and GSSOC
 - 🌱 I’m currently learning - C++
-- 👯 I’m looking to collaborate on - CRED
+- 👯 I’m looking to collaborate on - Software Company
 - 🤔 I’m looking for help with - someone
-- 💬 Ask me about - c,python,html,css
+- 💬 Ask me about - c,html,css
 - 📫 How to reach me: linkedin
 - 😄 Pronouns: BE POSITIVE
 - ⚡ Fun fact: lol